kaazing/gateway/README.md

 # Running via public Docker Image

-Edit `/etc/hosts` file (or equivalent) to set gateway as the Docker host
+0. Edit `/etc/hosts` file (or equivalent) to set `gateway` as the Docker host.
+Example from `/etc/hosts`:

+    > 192.168.99.101 gateway

+    where the IP address is that of your Docker host.

+0. Download and run the Gateway image:

     `docker run --rm -p 8000:8000 -h gateway kaazing/gateway:latest`

-Point your browser at `http://gateway:8000` to see the WebSocket demo.
+0. Point your browser at `http://gateway:8000` to see the welcome page.

-See Kaazing Gateway on [Docker Hub](https://registry.hub.docker.com/u/kaazing/gateway/) for more information.
+See Kaazing Gateway on [Docker Hub](https://registry.hub.docker.com/u/kaazing/gateway/) for more information, or see below to build your own Docker container locally.

 # Building this Project